ThreadAbort/hot-tub-talk/README.md

 # 🛁 Hot Tub Talk

-A delightful web component for embedding hot-tub-style conversations in your HTML and Markdown documents.
+A delightful web component for embedding hot-tub-style conversations in your HTML and * Markdown documents.
 Perfect for sharing wild thoughts and ideas in a bubbly, swirling hot tub UI.
+* Markdown is not ready

 ## ✨ Features